ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 - "Describe the features of an agent-based model"
 keypoints:
 - "ABM's have been used in a wide variety of disciplines, yet their are limited applications in Pharmacy."
-- "The best method depends on your algorithms, code and data"
+- "Design principle: Start simple and build to complexity"
 ---

 # Agent-Based Modelling